Vegetronix-Inc/ha-vegehub/README.md

 If the integration does not show up in a HACS search, you can also add the integration as a `Custom repository` by clicking the three dots in the top right corner of HACS and selecting `Custom repositories`.
 There you can add the URL of this repository and set the `type` to `integration`, then HACS will add it to its list of integrations.

+You can then search for, and install the integration.

 ### Manual Install

 The integration can also be installed **manually** by copying the `vegehub` folder from the `custom_components` folder in this project into the `config->custom_components` folder in your Home Assistant instance.
 After the folder is copied into Home Assistant, Home Assistant **must be restarted** so that it can install the integration.

 ## Instructions

-Once you have installed the integration, Home Assistant will start **monitoring** the local network for VegeHub devices.
+Once you have installed the integration and restarted Home Assistant, Home Assistant will start **monitoring** the local network for VegeHub devices.
 When it identifies one, it will present it in the `Discovered` devices in the `Settings->Devices & Services` menu.
 Click `Add`, and Home Assistant will contact the VegeHub, and set it up to report its data to Home Assistant.

 > [!NOTE]
 > If your VegeHub does not show up in Home Assistant or setup fails, make sure the device is **awake**, and connected to the **same network** as Home Assistant.
 Also make sure that the VegeHub device is **awake** throughout the integration setup process.